-Twenty-five years ago, Draper and Harpending (1982) introduced an influential evolutionarydevelopmental theory that related the early rearing environment to later reproductive strategies.
-Since then, several authors proposed modifications of this theory, each of them implying different causal mechanisms (for a review see Ellis, 2004).
+Twenty-five years ago, Draper and Harpending (1982) introduced an influential evolutionary-developmental theory that related the early rearing environment to later reproductive strategies.
+Since then, several authors have proposed modifications to this theory, each of them implying different causal mechanisms (see Ellis, 2004, for a review).

-The aim of the present study is to replicate findings of familial influences on the age at menarche (e.g., Bogaert, 2005; Doughty & Rodgers, 2000; Ellis & Garber, 2000; Ellis, McFadyen-Ketchum, Dodge, Petit, & Bates, 1999; Hoier, 2003a,b) and to replicate the effect of pubertal timing on differences in reproductive strategies (Chasiotis, 1999; Helm & Lidegaard, 1989; Hoier, 2003a,b; Kim & Smith, 1998; Kim, Smith, & Palermiti, 1997; Mikach & Bailey, 1999).
+The aim of the present study was to replicate findings of familial influences on the age at menarche (e.g., Bogaert, 2005; Doughty & Rodgers, 2000; Ellis & Garber, 2000; Ellis, McFadyen-Ketchum, Dodge, Petit, & Bates, 1999; Hoier, 2003a, 2003b) and to replicate the effect of pubertal timing on differences in reproductive strategies (Chasiotis, 1999; Helm & Lidegaard, 1989; Hoier, 2003a, 2003b; Kim & Smith, 1998; Kim, Smith, & Palermiti, 1997; Mikach & Bailey, 1999).

 A large body of literature exists about the influence of family composition on girl's pubertal maturation.
-While converging evidence shows that girls growing up without a biological father mature earlier than those from two parent households (e.g. Doughty & Rodgers, 2000; Ellis et al., 1999), investigations on stepfather presence and its influences on the timing of puberty in step-daughters show mixed results (e.g. Bogaert, 2005; Ellis & Garber, 2000; Hoier, 2003a,b; Mekos, Hetherington, & Clingempeel, 1992).
-Furthermore, results on the influences of single-mother households on girls' pubertal timing also are not consistent (e.g. Mekos et al., 1992; Surbey, 1990).
+While converging evidence shows that girls growing up without a biological father mature earlier than those from two-parent households (e.g., Doughty & Rodgers, 2000; Ellis et al., 1999), investigations on stepfather presence and its influences on the timing of puberty in stepdaughters show mixed results (e.g., Bogaert, 2005; Ellis & Garber, 2000; Hoier, 2003a, 2003b; Mekos, Hetherington, & Clingempeel, 1992).
+Furthermore, results on the influences of single-mother households on girls' pubertal timing also are not consistent (e.g., Mekos et al., 1992; Surbey, 1990).

-The association between earlier pubertal timing and earlier age at first sexual intercourse has received substantial support from a lot of studies (e.g., Bingham, Miller, & Adams, 1990; Miller, Norton, Curtis, Hill, Schvaneveldt, & Young, 1997; Phinney, Jensen, Olsen, & Cundick, 1990).
-In contrast, relatively little is known about the relation between pubertal timing and differences in reproductive strategies (but see Hoier, 2003a, b).
-In his extensive review of the literature, Ellis (2004) found only five investigations which analyzed explicitly the relation between age at menarche and number of sexual partners and only two of them investigated sociosexual orientation in this context (Helm & Lidegaard, 1989; Hoier, 2003a, b; Kim & Smith, 1998; Kim et al., 1997; Mikach & Bailey, 1999).
+The association between earlier pubertal timing and earlier age at first sexual intercourse has received substantial support from a lot of studies (e.g., Bingham, Miller, & Adams, 1990; Miller et al., 1997; Phinney, Jensen, Olsen, & Cundick, 1990).
+In contrast, relatively little is known about the relation between pubertal timing and differences in reproductive strategies (but see Hoier, 2003a, 2003b).
+In his extensive review of the literature, Ellis (2004) found only five investigations that analysed explicitly the relation between age at menarche and number of sexual partners and only two of them investigated sociosexual orientation in this context (Helm & Lidegaard, 1989; Hoier, 2003a, 2003b; Kim & Smith, 1998; Kim et al., 1997; Mikach & Bailey, 1999).
 None of them found a significant association.
 Chasiotis (1999) also examined the relation between age at menarche and number of sexual partners.
 In contradiction to most theories he found a positive correlation.

-The present study contrasts four evolutionary-developmental models with one another: Paternal Investment Theory (Draper & Harpending, 1982)
+The present study contrasted four evolutionary-developmental models with one another.